Classical music is played on accordions worldwide

 What accordions are best for playing classical music?

-- Reeds are broader, rectangular, and set in groups into a common plate.
+- Reeds are broader, rectangular, and set in groups into a standard plate.

 - Reed plates are set in screws rather than wax.

-- Bayan accordion produces a different tone from the western chromatic accordions and the bass is deeper and richer.
+- Bayan accordion produces a different tone from the western chromatic accordions, and the bass is more profound and richer.

 - The right-hand button section is set towards the middle of the body.